11 Privacy Policy Mistakes to Avoid on Your Website in 2025

 9. Using AI-Generated Privacy Policy

-One of the major mistake people do with privacy policy is generating it with the help of AI.
-Using AI, specifically ChatGPT isn’t the most cost-effective or practical way to draft a legally acceptable privacy policy.
+One of the major mistakes people make with privacy policy is generating it with the help of AI.
+Using AI, specifically ChatGPT, isn’t the most cost-effective or practical way to draft a legally acceptable privacy policy.

-Also, drafting a privacy policy with AI will have some Inaccuracy and lack of legal knowledge.
-Instead, you can create a privacy policy for website using popular plugins like WP Legal Pages.
+Also, drafting a privacy policy with AI will have some inaccuracies and a lack of legal knowledge.
+Instead, you can create a privacy policy for a website using popular plugins like WP Legal Pages.

 10. Not Updating Your Privacy Policy Regularly